 Preparation is Quick

 It’s super easy to prepare each of the 38 games included in this pack.
-You just need to enter the student’s sight words (high frequency words, or any list of words) into the editable field.
+You just need to enter the student’s sight words (high-frequency words, or any list of words) into the editable field.
 Use the linked menu to go to the game you want and print it out.
 Save under that child’s or group’s name and reload the game to clear the field.
-The video below shows how quickly it can be done.

 Don’t feel that you can only use sight words.
 There are game rules and a Look, Say, Cover, Write, Check visual for using the games with spelling words.